xurizaemon/tokimeki-unfollow/README.md

 - `data.js` talks to `twitter-api.js` and handles all Twitter API requests.
 - `progress.js` handles saving/loading progress from the server's `db.js` & `window.localStorage`.

-Also, there's some straight-forward CSS.
+Also, there's an `assets` folder for images and some straight-forward CSS.
 I mixed some modular classes with some old fashioned non-modular CSS, so don't judge me too hard.

 ## Setup
 If you Remix, you'll need a [Twitter developer account](https://developer.twitter.com/en/apply-for-access.html), which takes some time for acceptance.